generation-org/JS/JS-05 - Operators and Expressions/README.md

 ### Exercise #1

-You have a list of names
+You have a list of names:
 `var names = ["Maria", "Antony", "Joy", "Juan"]`

 #### Part 1